-A 21-year-old man has won his court case for a personal injury claim against West Midlands Strategic Health Authority after staff at Sandwell General Hospital starved him of oxygen at birth, which led to brain damage.
+A 21-year-old man has won his court case for a medical negligence claim against West Midlands Strategic Health Authority after staff at Sandwell General Hospital starved him of oxygen at birth, which led to brain damage.

 He is now expected to receive compensation, from the health authority, totalling seven figures after the four-day High Court trial.